labwc/labwc.github.io/src/troubleshooting.md

 ## Logout

-When using a laptop with an external monitor and the built-in monitor is closed, it may happen that the system goes into hibernation when disconnecting.
-If so, edit the configuration file `etc/systemd/logind.conf' and uncomment the following and set them to ignore (see logind.conf(5) manual for more info):
+When using a laptop with an external monitor and the built-in monitor is closed, the system may go into hibernation when disconnecting.
+To avoid this, edit the configuration file `etc/systemd/logind.conf' and set following to ignore (see logind.conf(5) manual for more info):

 ```
 HandleLidSwitch=ignore